greathansen/JsonParser/README.md

 -How to Use:

-  -All the object must be Plain objects
+  -All the objects must be Plain objects

   Objc Code